CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

-# Exercise 4: Agent Deployment and Runtime Management in Azure AI Foundry
+# Exercise 4: Agent Deployment and Runtime Management in Microsoft Foundry

 ## Estimated Duration: 15 Minutes

 ## Overview

-In this exercise, you’ll deploy your multi-agent system (developed using the Microsoft Agent Framework SDK) into the Azure AI Foundry Agent Service.
+In this exercise, you’ll deploy your multi-agent system (developed using the Microsoft Agent Framework SDK) into the Microsoft Foundry Agent Service.
 You’ll publish the configured agent into a managed runtime environment.

 You have built a Chat Response Agent till now, which means: